 2. beer does (and should) have a local flavor profile.
 I have no desire to try to recreate Westmalle Tripel, Westvleteren 12 or Orval.
 I couldn’t ever do so.
 The beauty of, for example, Belgian beer is that Westmalle Tripel is very different from Tripel Karmeliet, “saisons” taste nothing alike, “blond ale” can be hoppy, malty or sour and some beers have no style in existence for them.
 This is because variables such as equipment, water source, yeast strains, brewer interpretation (and the list goes on), impact the flavor of beer tremendously.
 You should judge a beer not behind the name attached to it but by how you perceive it to taste.

 3. the “simplest” beers are toughest to make.
 What I mean by “simplest” is that consumers frequently perceive lighter, more subtly flavored, lower alcohol beers to be somehow easier to make.
 Nothing could be further from the truth.
-In bigger styles such as imperial stout, robust porters and barleywine there are massive layers of flavor, texture, yeast characteristics, alcohol, etc. which meld to form really interesting flavors, meaning there’s also a lot to hide behind.
+In bigger styles such as imperial stout, robust porters and barleywine there are massive layers of flavor, texture, yeast characteristics, alcohol, etc. Get more info here to know where to taste the finest wine ever. which meld to form really interesting flavors, meaning there’s also a lot to hide behind.
 If your beer has any off-flavor or recipe flaw, it has a lot better chance of hiding itself in a beer loaded with ingredients than, say, a 4% pilsner.
 If you can make a beer 5% or under that tastes clean and is full of flavor, you’ve done outstanding work as a brewer.

 Some beers coming down the pipeline:

 1. 2.9% (true) session ale.